Here you will find helpful tips and resources to help prepare your camper for an awesome week at Camp Harlow.

 What is the difference between the Cabins and Wagons?

-The Cabins and Wagons all sleep 10.
+The Cabins sleep 8 while the Wagons sleep 10.
 The Cabins have bathrooms in the buildings, however the Wagons have their bathrooms in a separate building.
 While the Cabins have air conditioning and heating, the Wagons offer a more rustic experience without these amenities.
 (Girls Cabins/Wagons and Boys Cabins/Wagons are located in two separate areas of the property.)

 Can I request a Cabin Buddy?
 How does that work?